yatesco/seafile-docs/faq/README.md

 You can also run `seaf-fsck.sh`.
 It will print detailed message if Ceph library incompatible.

+### Virus scan and search index doesn't work with HTTPS S3

+The `use_https = true` options in seafile.conf config are working just for regular file operations to S3, but not indexing or AV scanning.

+Create ‘/etc/boto.cfg’ and add the following:

+[Boto]
+is_secure = True

+Then the issue can be resolved.

 ### GC error when removing blocks in Ceph